23clhelle/claire-ui-portfolio/src/pages/projects.md

 When the original prototype is opened in preview mode, it starts on the log-in screen.
 Users can then click the log-in button to navigate to the home page.
 From the home page, there are two options: users can select the usage button and navigate to the usage page, or they can select the cost button and navigate to the cost page.
 From either of those pages, users can simply click the logo in the top left corner to get back to the home page.

 After I finished this prototype, I performed some user tests to get feedback.
 The first test was with one of my classmates.
 To navigate through a user test, I first had her examine the Figma prototype however she desired.
-Then, I asked her to perform a task: _____.
+Then, I gave her some background and asked her to perform a task:
+<p class="indented-paragraph">You need to spend a little less money on your streaming services.
+However, you don’t just want to cancel a random subscription.
+Can you please determine what streaming service would make the most sense to remove from your account?</p>
 I took notes throughout the entire process and found that there were some important changes I needed to make.
 There was a lot of uncertainty about what different things meant, and there wasn’t enough information provided.
 This was a major flaw because one of the main values of the interface is clarity.
 So, I made all of the changes that I discovered during the test and got this new prototype:

 ### First Prototype
 <iframe